We have spawned.

 Once the walls were painted and new fixture installed, we were working with a fresh blank canvas.

 The lunar cycle accent wall was my jumping-off point for the whole room.
 I DIY’d my own “wallpaper” to hack this removable version from Chasing Paper (which is g-o-r-g-e-o-u-s but also $$$).
-The how-to will be up on Remodelaholic very soon, and once it is I’ll be sure to link it here but for now I can tell you guys this project was cheap, quick, and easy.
+The how-to is up on Remodelaholic so please check it out!
+I can tell you guys this project was cheap, quick, and easy.